 As a Southwold photographer my services include head shots, portraits, family photo shoots and model portfolios.
+I also love to visit the town to photograph the scenery and sell as modern wall art.

 Southwold provides some of the best views in Suffolk.
 At the mouth of the River Blyth the town has a lovely sandy beach leading north to Covehithe.